Optical light effects

 You create an optical light effect by adding it to an existing light (see "Creating lights" on page 44).
 A light that produces an optical light effect can produce any combination of glow, halo, and lens flare.

-When you render a scene that contains optical light effects, the optical light effects will appear in the rendered image after all other elements in your scene have rendered. |
+Note When you render a scene that contains optical light effects, the optical light effects will appear in the rendered image after all other elements in your scene have rendered. |

 To add an optical light effect to a light: